22. AGX Vehicle

 Nodes To Wheels Split Threshold

 Threshold when to split a node from a wheel.
 Given a reference direction in the track, this value is the projection of the deviation (from the reference direction) of the node direction onto the wheel radial direction vector.
 I.e., when the projection is negative the node can be considered “wrapped” on the wheel.
+This parameter is only used in the Full-DOF Track Model.

 -0.05